cameronengineer/sit737-2024-t1-prac4/README.md

-# English To Pirate Translator
+# Logging Calculator

 ## Overview

-This platform provides a way for land dwellers, like your self, to translate your text into the pirate language!
-The platform will receave a string, and translate/replace words as required.

-The pirate dictonary has located in the dictonary.json file.
-This file will be read at server startup and will be used to perform the translations.
-NOTE: Updating the dictonary will the server is running will not take affect because the dictionary is loaded into memory when the server is booted.
+The logging calculator allows a user to use rest API's to perform basic calculations such as addition, subtraction.multiplication, division.

 ## How to Use!

-The server responds to GET requests where the text to be translated is provided as a query perameters.
+The server responds to GET requests where two numbers, n1 and n2, are provided as query perameters.
 See below some examples of using the tool with curl commands.

+#### Addition

+curl "localhost:3000/add?n1=4&n2=2"
+{"statuscocde":200,"data":6}

+#### Subtraction

+curl "localhost:3000/add?n1=4&n2=2"
+{"statuscocde":200,"data":6}

+#### Multiplication

+curl "localhost:3000/multiply?n1=4&n2=2"
+{"statuscocde":200,"data":8}

-#### Display the README
+#### Division

-curl localhost:3000/
+curl "localhost:3000/divide?n1=4&n2=2"

-#### Translate Hello to Pirate.
+{"statuscocde":200,"data":2}

+#### Divide by Zero

-curl localhost:3000/translate?input=hello
+curl "localhost:3000/divide?n1=4&n2=0"

-ahoy

-#### Translate a sentance to pirate
+{"statuscocde":500,"msg":"Unable to divide by zero"}

+#### Provide Invalid Input

-curl localhost:3000/translate?input=hello+friend+lets+attack+a+ship+after+we+drink+this+rum
+curl "localhost:3000/subtract?n1=4"

-ahoy matey lets raid a vessel after we drink this grog
+{"statuscocde":500,"msg":"Error: n2 incorrectly defined"}

+#### Error logs can be veiwed at logs/error.log

+cat error.log
+{"level":"error","message":"Unable to divide by zero","service":"calculator-microservice"}
+{"level":"error","message":"n2 is incorrectly defined","service":"calculator-microservice"}